Please note that this text-only version, provided

 Created through a partnership between the National Park Service's

-National Register of Historic Places, Kentucky Department of Travel,
+National Register of Historic Places, Hardin County Community Development

 of the Interior's strategy to revitalize communities by promoting

-Historic Places is cooperating with communities, regions and heritage
+Places is cooperating with communities, regions and Heritage Areas

 Using places listed in the National Register of Historic Places,